earthly/website/blog/_posts/2022-09-03-managing-k8s-with-k9s.md

 ![Short keys](https://imgur.com/bqMSL9C.jpg)

-In addition, you can press the `?` key on your keyboard to get all available **short **keys:
+In addition, you can press the `?` key on your keyboard to get all available **short**keys:

 ![A list of short keys](https://imgur.com/LZE9kir.jpg)

-## Editing resources
+## Editing Resources

-With k9s, it’s easy to edit a specific manifest.
+With k9s, it's easy to edit a specific manifest.
 By clicking on the letter `E`, K9s will give you the selected YAML file you want to edit in a text editor:

 ![Editing a manifest](https://imgur.com/xXNY5cT.jpg)

 Change the specifications and save the file, and then close the text editor to get back to the K9s terminal.

-## How to manage your cluster using K9s
+## How to Manage Your Cluster Using K9s

 Setting up a logging management system to facilitate your logs can help you manage and track performance and resource issues in your cluster.
 A logging tool will provide facilities for sorting logs and most of all retrieving the logs later on.
-K9s will display your namespace’s logs.
-To get a specific namespace’s logs, click on the namespace and then click on the `L` key to display the logs.
+K9s will display your namespace's logs.
+To get a specific namespace's logs, click on the namespace and then click on the `L` key to display the logs.

 K9s does not allow you to select text.
 If you want to copy the logs click on the `C` key.
 ![Fetching logs](https://imgur.com/ygZKdOW.jpg)

 To get a specific time range for displaying logs use the following numbers on your keyboard:

 * 1: All logs over the last minute.
 * 2: Over 5 minutes.
 * 3: Over 15 minutes.